keyofspade/MailboxDashboard/README.md

 The data source is a Sharepoint List (needed to build connections with sharepoint and Power Automate to ensure daily updates at 6 AM of dashboard) where the team members had recorded daily entries to keep track of emails that they have received and answered or been placed on hold for further follow-up.
 In addition, the same workbook contains the daily entry tracking for their contact investigations.

-**Note: To maintain confidentiality, all information has been repurposed to have mock data.
-Real names have been replaced with fictional characters.
-Real data has been replaced with fake and random data**
+**Note: To maintain confidentiality, all information have been updated to have mock data: real names replaced with fictional characters, locale and catergories replaced with random data**

 ### View Interactive Dashboard Here: https://app.powerbigov.us/reportEmbed?reportId=96b2254e-3918-40ff-9433-e7c3121bced9&autoAuth=true&ctid=9ce70869-60db-44fd-abe8-d2767077fc8f